Here are the answers to many of the commonly asked questions about therapy and specifically therapy with me!

 When Are Appointments Available?

 I see clients Monday through Thursday 8:30am-5pm.
-In-office appointments are available on Tuesdays.
+In-office appointments are available only on Tuesdays.
 My first appointment of the day is 8:30am and my last appointment of the day is 3:45pm.

 Do you have evening or weekend appointments?